nickleus/vagrant-php5.3.10/README.md

 # vagrant-php5.3.10

 **DISCLAIMER!
 You assume all risk for using this.
-I have not taken security into consideration.**
+I make no claims and give no guarantees about the security of this setup.**

 A Vagrant Box for PHP 5.3.10 on Ubuntu 12.04 LTS, based on @a-h-abid's version.